doem97/doem97/README.md

 ### Hi there is Jason (Zichen Tian) 😎
 A explorer👀!
 Keen on Philosophy, Art, Coding.

-Researcher in Computer Vision, AI Perception, Network, Chinese literature and those interesting things.
+Research in Computer Vision, Switching Network, Chinese literature and those interesting things.

 Nice to drop e-mail to me for more connection🎨.